ShephardJ/Remainder/README.md

 7) limited color palette
 8) use of very basic synths to make music

-I will probably not respond to any pull requests
+I will probably not respond to any pull requests and this was my second project so it's spaghetti in there.